-Moreover, text is the foremost tool in SEO that will easily help you acquire higher ranks, reach targeted audience, engage your audience and convert them.
-It’s at the top of all the game that you maybe planning.
+Moreover, the text is the foremost tool in SEO that will easily help you acquire higher ranks, reach a targeted audience, engage your audience and convert them.
+It’s at the top of all the game that you may be planning.

 You can call it graphics, photos, pictures, designs, textures, infographics, cartoons, memes, trolls, etc. they come in all shapes and sizes.
 Images are usually subordinate to text and complement it, and they are highly popular among Indians.

 Just go to any Indian e-commerce website such as Flipkart, Postergully etc. their visual appeal is impressive.
-Moreover, on their social media, you’ll find range of image of their products.
+Moreover, on their social media, you’ll find a range of the image of their products.